Candace Owens: Jews and Judaism

 During a live broadcast on August 18, 2024, Owens claimed that Leo Frank, a Jewish businessman who was wrongly convicted of murder and lynched in the US state of Georgia in 1915, had killed Mary Phagan as part of a ritual murder on Passover, again referencing blood libel.
 Owens further claimed there existed a "Frankish Cult...masquering behind Jews" that engages in pedophilia and incest "as sacramental rites".
 She stated that there are "tens of thousands of pedophiles [who] hide from justice in Israel".
 Owens's father-in-law Lord Farmer has publicly repudiated her repeated antisemitic remarks.
 Owens was disinvited from a Trump campaign fundraiser in the summer of 2024 following criticism from Jewish groups.
+In June 2024, Owens criticized the Antisemitism Awareness Act that was passed by the United States House of Representatives a month before, which she said violated individuals' First Amendment rights.
 In September 2024, Owens was temporarily suspended from YouTube for violating YouTube's hate speech policies.
-One video which resulted in her suspension was an interview with Kanye West, during which West claimed that Jewish people control the media.
+One video, which resulted in her suspension, was an interview with Kanye West, during which West claimed that Jewish people control the media.

-Owens has suggested that AIPAC, a pro-Israel lobbying group, was responsible for the assassination of President John F. Kennedy.
+In 2024, Owens suggested that AIPAC, a pro-Israel lobbying group, was responsible for the assassination of President John F. Kennedy during an interview with left-wing commentator Briahna Joy Gray.
+There is no evidence that AIPAC had anything to do with the assassination of President Kennedy.